 MSD and Ergonomic Training

 MSDs are strongly linked to risk factors or hazards in the workplace, therefore we recommend that all University of Guelph employees receive Ergonomics and MSD Prevention training.
-To arrange for training please contact Occupational Health and Wellness by phone 519-824-4120 ext.52647 or email.
+Please contact Occupational Health and Wellness by phone 519-824-4120 ext.
+52647 or email to arrange for training.